COMPLIANCE & REGULATIONS

 - Part 1- IHC Humanitarian Organizations and Commercial Entities Common Regulations.

-- Part 2- IHC FZLLC Special Regulations
+- Part 2- FZLLC Special Regulations

 - Annex 1 – IHC Licenses List of Activities